The Last Flight

 “Nice landing,” the old man remarked.
 We shut down the plane and got out.
 “This is right where it happened.
 This is where the plane burned.
 I really hated that.
 It was a lovely plane.”
 He kicked a little at the sod, looking for some remnant of the fire, but there was only dirt.
 Nature had healed herself in the fifty years that had passed.
 “I got a commendation letter from President Roosevelt himself for ‘saving the lives’ of those officers.
 I had it framed.
 You know, after that, I always wondered if Glenn Miller’s plane had the same problem.”
 We walked around a little longer, looking at the creek and the hills.
 “It really hasn’t changed much, still beautiful,” he observed.
 “OK.
 I’ve seen.
 Let’s head back to Petersburg.”

 We buckled up and the Beaver made its wonderful Harley Davidson sound coming to life.
 “November 216 Echo Golf departing Bronson Creek to the east.”
-The plane clawed its way into the air and I banked left into the broader river valley and followed it until I had the altitude to turn toward Petersburg.
+Pulling the gear up, I banked left into the broader river valley and followed it until I had the altitude to turn toward Petersburg.
 We told a few more stories, but eventually ran out of tales and just watched the landscape flow by.
 The landing at Petersburg was considerably easier except for those few anxious moments spent descending through the clouds and hoping we were where I thought we were.

 We set down nice and easy and I taxied the plane back to the hanger.
 I set the parking brake and turned off the engine and electrical.
 It was only then that it occurred to me that I hadn’t gotten any coaching on my landing from Buzz on the way in.
 I looked at him and he was very still.
 His eyes were open and he looked straight ahead.
 “Buzz?”
 I touched his arm, but he didn’t respond.
 He’s really still, I thought.
 I felt for a pulse on the side of his neck and there was none.
 For a second, it flashed through my mind to drag him out onto the tarmac and try CPR, but I thought, No, that’s were he wants to be.
 I climbed out of the plane and shut the door.
 I lit a cigarette.
 Cruiser came walking out of the hanger.